 3. Engine knock

-A stuck closed EGR prevents exhaust gases from coming inside of the combustion to cool it down for proper temperature levels.
-Hot temperature levels inside the combustion can ignite the air/fuel in unwanted times which creates your engine knocking.
+A stuck-closed EGR prevents exhaust gases from coming inside of the combustion to cool it down for proper temperature levels.
+Hot temperature levels inside the combustion can ignite the air/fuel at unwanted times which creates your engine to knock.

 4. Lack of acceleration

 A lack of acceleration can be a clear sign that your EGR valve is faulty.
 A stuck open EGR valve can be the cause of this.
 A stuck-open EGR will continuously exhaust gases back into the combustion chamber.